This website uses cookies to ensure you get the best experience on our website. Learn more

 In the quiet south-east of Tarangire National Park, beside Silale and Lormakau marshes, Oliver's Camp is ...

 ... a lovely tented camp set on a low, sandy ridge.
 It is particularly good for wildlife in the height of the dry season, when the marshes attract huge herds of buffalo, zebra and wildebeest.
-It originally started off as a temporary camp, but was made permanent in 2008.
+It used to have a separate satellite camp, Little Oliver's, close by, but now the two camps are incorporated as one, with a suspension-bridge-style raised walkway linking the two, over an area of dense bush.

 Oliver's is a lovely tented camp with a great location in the far south of the park.
-Even though it is now a permanent camp with a luxurious edge, it still retains a real bush camp feel, and has a rustic charm.
+It retains a real bush camp feel, and has a rustic charm.
 The food, service and guiding here are very good and the camp offers a great wilderness experience.

 Accommodation